dat.bourassa1996.Rd

 In some studies, there was indication that the selection of subjects was not random with respect to handedness and/or eyedness.
 While this should not influence the size of the association as measured with the odds ratio, this invalidates those studies for assessing the overall percentage of left-eyed and left-handed individuals.

-Handedness was assessed in the individual studies either based on a questionnaire or inventory or based on task performance.
+Handedness was assessed in the individual studies either based on a questionnaire or based on task performance.
 Eyedness was assessed based on various methods: E.1

 methods are based on task performance, while E.2.a